oldani/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe Game develop in vanilla Js
+A simple Tic Tac Toe Game develop in vanilla Js as a training, nothing special neither a lot of css.